Historical

 jig saw puzzles

-Mrs. Zananiri always finds time for parents
+Mrs. Zananiri always finds time for

 the principal in a